daattali/beautiful-jekyll/README.md

 # Contributions

 Thank you to [all past contributors](https://github.com/daattali/beautiful-jekyll/graphs/contributors).
 If you find any problems or would like to contribute in any way, feel free to create a pull request/open an issue/send me a message.
-Any comments are welcome!

-You can also contribute by becoming an [official sponsor](https://github.com/sponsors/daattali) to help keep beautiful-jekyll well-maintained.
+You can also contribute by becoming an [official sponsor](https://github.com/sponsors/daattali/sponsorships?tier_id=39856) to help keep Beautiful Jekyll well-maintained.

 # Credits